cucumber/docs/content/docs/gherkin/step-organization.md

 ```

 Your step definitions are the glue to the actual code (in this example, a factory method to decide which page to open).
-They can also be used to hide implementation details by calling several reusable helper methods from one step definiton.
+They can also be used to hide implementation details by calling several reusable helper methods from one step
+definition.

 This helps in a number of ways:

 * Increased maintainability.
-* Increased scalablility with reusable steps.
+* Increased scalability with reusable steps.
 * More understandable tests.

 You can handle other behaviours, like *validating a webpage, clicking a button, etc.*, the same way.

-{{% text "java,kotlin" %}}We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.{{% /text %}}
+{{% text "java,kotlin" %}}We suggest taking a look at the [Factory Design Pattern]
+(https://refactoring.guru/design-patterns/factory-method) as well.{{% /text %}} Using
-Also, using [Data Tables](/docs/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.
+[Data Tables](/docs/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and
+understandability.